segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 Linked Profiles uses [Segment's Reverse ETL](/docs/connections/reverse-etl/) infrastructure to pull data from your warehouse.

-To track what data has been sent to Segment on previous syncs, Segment stores delta/diffs in tables within a single schema called `_segment_reverse_etl` within your data warehouse.

-You can choose which database/project within your warehouse this data lives in.
+To track what data has been sent to Segment on previous syncs, Segment stores delta/diffs in tables within a single schema called `_segment_reverse_etl` in your data warehouse.
+You can choose which database/project in your warehouse this data lives in.

 ## Step 2: Connect your warehouse to the Data Graph